 When a painting is finished, the artist feels joy and satisfaction and stamps the work with the seal.
 This is the sweetest moment.
 But here, a cold autumn rain falls, and all the seals lie in a sugar bowl like candies.

-Diptych Yin-Yang 1
+Diptych Yin-Yang 1 (Sold)

 A print from Manchurian walnut leaves, which grow in Siberia.
 One leaf, in dark tones, represents the feminine aspect, with an excerpt from a description of a spring Shinto ritual in the background.